AIWIP/DCKit_Printt/README.md

 ### Version ###

-The master branch is written for Swift 2.2, with branches for Swift 2.3 and 3.0.
+The master branch is written for Swift 3.0, with branch for Swift 2.3.

 ### How do I get set up? ###